jonathancraddock/mootparadox_grav/pages/04.projects/social-metadata-for-grav-twig-template/item.md

 ---
 title: 'Social Metadata for Grav Twig Template'
 date: '02-01-2022 18:45'
+media_order: '00metadata.jpg,404-image.jpg'
 ---

 As much as I dislike social media, if in the unlikely event somone ever wanted to *share* one of these posts, I'd like it to have an image and a description.
 Including some OpenGraph and Twitter metadata sounds like it ought to be sufficient.

 ===

-I took the pragmatic approach of finding an article that looked correct after being shared on Mastodon, the only platform I actively use, and then examining the source to see what else they had included.
+I took the pragmatic approach of seeking out an article that looked correct after being shared on Mastodon (the only platform I actively use) and then examining the source to see what else they had included.
 As it happens, it was a news post from [Nextcloud](https://nextcloud.com/blog/), but I think the syntax is pretty standard.

 With that as a starting point, it requires a few minor adjustments to turn it into a Twig template.